FAQ

 Memory

 Vlasiator output files can be large.
 If we have limited memory relative to the file size, Vlasiator.jl provide direct hard disk mapping through mmap in Julia.
 With this mechanism you never need to worry about unable to process data with small free memory.
 Besides, we found that proper usage of mmap can also speed up reading and reduce memory comsumption.
-However, without reinterpret we may encounter the alignment issue!
+However, without reinterpret we may encounter the alignment issue.
+Therefore, we check the page alignment while using mmap.

 Parallelism